 One half to one gram of mushrooms should be crushed or ground and soaked in a minimal amount of methanol for at least five minutes (NOTE: Attempts to concentrate extracts via heating usually result of decomposition of the Psilocyn and psilocybin and should be avoided if possible).
-The addition of a 1 to three drops of ammonium hydroxide will assist in the extraction as will gentle heating.
+The addition of one to three drops of ammonium hydroxide will assist in the extraction as will gentle heating.
 After soaking for a suitable period of time the methanol is decanted and filtered through a Pasteur pipette with a cotton plug.
+Acid base extractions may also be employed via the analytical method.
 The solution is ready for analysis.